mritter-xcc/joes-pizza/README.md

 # joes-pizza
+## Assignment
-Starter code for the Yr 11 Digital Solutions FA3 assignment.
+This repository contains starter code for the Yr 11 Digital Solutions FA3 assignment.
+See your assignment task sheet and the Technical Proposal document for details of the task.

-Use this to begin your project.
-Modify the template as required.
+## Getting Started
+In Visual Studio Code